 \subsection{Computational Expense}

 Figure \ref{fig:Bounded_Volume_Quadrature_Times} illustrates the time to compute the set of quadrature weights on $N$ nodes for various choice of the polynomial order, $m$.
 Consideration of each tetrahedron individually allows the time to compute a set of quadrature weights (and the use of memory) to scale like $O(N)$.
-This is in line with what is presented in \cite{JARBF2016,JARBFMLW2016,JARBF2017,JAR2020}.
+This is in line with what is presented in \cite{JAR2020,JARBF2016,JARBFMLW2016,JARBF2017}.
 Since the choice of $m$ (and $\mu$) affects the sizes of the systems of linear equations that need to be solved at each iteration, the figure shows an increase in the computational cost as $m$ increases.
-These costs are also dependent on parameter choices for the quadrature rules used in sections \ref{sec:Known_Param} and \ref{sec:Unknown_Param} when integrating the three-dimensional RBF basis over the sliver volumes; however, the overall cost still scales as $O(N)$.
+That is, for each tetrahedron a system of linear equations of size $n+M$ must be solved at a cost of $O((n+M)^{3})$, with $M$ and $n$ both dependent on $m$.
+The cost of computing quadrature weights for each tetrahedron are also dependent on parameter choices for the quadrature rules used in sections \ref{sec:Known_Param} and \ref{sec:Unknown_Param} when integrating the three-dimensional RBF basis over the sliver volumes; however, the overall cost still scales as $O(N)$.

 Although parallelization tests are not presented for this specific algorithm, the results presented in \cite{JARBF2016} should translate to the algorithm proposed here.
 Except for the identification of nearest neighbors in order to construct the local weight set for each tetrahedron/sliver of volume and for the combination of weights in step 4 the algorithm is pleasingly parallel.